-Jamie here, if you’re wanting to try your hand at DIY Flower Planters this year (rather than buying the pre-arranged pots at the garden center) I have a super-simple 3-Step Rule to share with you ;) You need to purchase each of these types of flowers:
+Jamie here, if you’re wanting to try your hand at DIY Flower Planters this year (rather than buying the super-cute-but-crazy-pricey arranged pots at the garden center) I have a super-simple 3-Step Rule to share with you ;) You need to purchase each of these types of flowers for maximum impact:

 You’ll want to begin putting together your DIY Flower Planters by searching for these three types of flowers/plants to fill your pot.